France–Spain football rivalry: History

 Spain holds an edge by victories overall, winning 18 games compared to France's 13.
-However, in comparison to the number of competitive wins, France proves more dominant than Spain, with 6 wins compared to 4 of Spain.
+However, in comparison to the number of competitive wins, France proves more dominant than Spain, with 6 wins compared to 5 of Spain.
 Moreover, France went undefeated against Spain in competitive fixtures until the UEFA Euro 2012 quarterfinal match.
-Spain has the lead in the 21st century, with 8 victories out of 12 matches between both teams.
+Spain has the lead in the 21st century, with 10 victories out of 14 matches between both teams, including defeats for France in the semi-finals of the last three major tournaments – 2024 UEFA Euro, 2025 UEFA Nations League and 2026 FIFA World Cup – earning the Spanish side the nickname of France's "Bête Noire".

 In the 2020s, there were several players with close ties to both countries, including France's Antoine Griezmann, the Hernandez brothers Lucas and Théo (both of Spanish descent) who spent most or all of their careers in Spain, Karim Benzema and Raphaël Varane who had long spells at Real Madrid, the younger Wissam Ben Yedder, Eduardo Camavinga, Ousmane Dembélé, Jules Koundé, Thomas Lemar, Clément Lenglet, Ferland Mendy and Aurélien Tchouaméni who also featured prominently in La Liga, a Spanish contingent at Paris Saint-Germain (comprising internationals Marco Asensio, Juan Bernat, Ander Herrera, Sergio Ramos, Sergio Rico, Fabián Ruiz, Pablo Sarabia, and Carlos Soler over a handful of seasons), and France-born defenders Aymeric Laporte and Robin Le Normand who both opted to become naturalized to play for the Spain national team due to greater opportunities for selection in their position compared with their birth nation.